The Best locations to elope in BC

 Here are some of our favourite and arguably the best places to elope in British Columbia, Canada…

-We are so lucky to live in Canada’s beautiful BC (West Coast, best coast) where there are limitless impressive backdrops for elopements and intimate weddings that can be parked at or hiked to.
-Near or far, adventurous or local, hiking or driving, there are so many epic places to plan your celebration in BC.
+Did you know that in BC you can get married pretty much wherever you like as long as you have no more than 15 guests?
+We are so lucky to live in Canada’s beautiful BC (West Coast, best coast) where there are limitless impressive backdrops for elopements and mirco-weddings that are easily accessible.
+Near or far, adventurous or local, hiking or driving, there are so many epic places to hold your celebration in BC.

 With the increased travel restrictions being put in place all around the world due to Covid-19, eloping now and partying later, is a fantastic idea!
 Gone are the days when eloping necessitates “spontaneously getting hitched in Vegas”.
 Today, deciding to elope means planning an intimate and meaningful celebration explicitly focused on the essence and beauty of your relationship.
 Plus, elopements tend to take you to some of the most scenic locations!

 Elope in Tofino / Uclulet, Vancouver Island, BC

 This area could very well be the ‘best of Canada’ in one place.
 The sandy cliff beaches remind us of landscapes found on the East Coast of Canada, but with the distinct PNW trees perched on top.
 Picture crashing waves, beaches longer than the eye can see, ancient forests and of course a cool little town with enough of a vibe for a fancy dinner.
 If that’s your thing check out Wolf in the Fog.
 Of course you may want to keep it simple and visit the original Tacofino truck, then take your tacos to-go and enjoy somewhere with a view after you elope.
 (Free hint, a Blonde Ale from Tofino Brewing Co. goes down real nice with Mexican street-food.)